As we reported out there yesterday, big trouble for the Democrats.

 My God, look what else you need a photo ID to do.

-Uh some young people need a photo ID to get into a movie.
+Some young people need a photo ID to get into a movie.

-I'm for it it's it's all over, but not to vote.
+It's all over, but not to vote.

-And in I remember in Georgia, this is fascinating.
+And in Georgia, this is fascinating.

-They proposed photo ID, mandatory before you can register to vote and then vote.
+They proposed photo ID, mandatory, before you can register to vote and then vote.

-And they said, You can't you can't require that.
+And they said, you can't require that.

 That's discrimination.